MEET THE AUTHOR

 Here is the link to my Facebook Author Page

-I joined Wordpress just over two years ago as the best place to blog and link in with other bloggers and writers.
+I joined Wordpress three years ago as the best place to blog and link in with other bloggers and writers.
 My first aim was to write a blog at least once a month, this soon became once a week and now several times a week with a regular blog on Wednesdays that could be about anything, Flash Fiction Friday and Silly Saturday.
 Please drop in to read Tidalscribe over your coffee break or add your comments.

 Scroll down for an author interview.